Chukwuemeka Fred Agbata: Career

 He was a TV Presenter at the Channels TV.
 In 2015, he started a TV show on Channels TV titled, Tech Trends which was aired on Fridays at 6:30 pm (GMT +1).
 The show focused on capturing and sharing the latest technology trends, productivity tools, mobiles & PC apps, as well as timely information that will help the viewers become tech-savvy to be able to use technology more productively.
 He was also a columnist for The Punch called ICT Clinic.

 In 2015, he started a radio show on the Family Love Radio Network called Tech on Wheels with CFA.
-It was aired on Wednesday on many radio stations across Nigeria.
-These included 97.7 Love FM Port Harcourt at 5.15–5.30 p.m.; 104.5 Love FM Abuja at 6:30–6:45 p.m. and 103.9 Love FM Umuahia at 7:30–7:45 p.m.
+It was aired on Wednesdays on many radio stations across Nigeria.
+These included 97.7 Love FM Port Harcourt at 5.15–5.30 p.m.; 104.5 Love FM Abuja at 6:30–6:45 p.m. and on 103.9 Love FM Umuahia at 7:30–7:45 p.m.
 In 2018, he co-founded GoDoHub, also known as GoDo.ng. a start-up center with facilities to help entrepreneurs leverage technology and innovation to start and run their businesses.
 GoDoHub was unveiled in Ikeja, the Lagos State capital, on 1 October 2018 by John Obaro of SystemSpecs Nigeria Limited.

 Chukwuemeka Fred Agbata became the Director of The Founder Institute Lagos in March 2019.
 This training school helps startups grow through entrepreneurship training by helping curb the lack of structure, mentorship and network.
 In March 2019, 75 hubs across Nigeria came together to form an alliance to boost innovation and entrepreneurship.
 The network was named the Innovation Support Network (ISN).
 CFA became one of its directors.

 He was a member of the 5th executive board of directors at the Nigeria Internet Registration Association (NiRA), from 2017 to April 2019.
 He also became a board member of the 6th executive board of directors.
 He was known to have established CFAtech.ng.
 He was the convener of the CFA's Startup Hangout, a strategic avenue for SME startups to meet and learn from successful entrepreneurs, through discourses that will assist them to grow their various startups as well as network with one another.
 This platform hosted entrepreneurs like John Obaro, Ommo Clark, Obi Asika.
 It was hosted in Lagos, Nigeria.